matjaz99/alertmonitor/README.md

 > Alert's `correlationId` is defined by: `alertname`, `info`, `instance` and `job`.
 Clear event should produce the same `correlationId`.

-> It is highly recommended to write alert rules in such manner that `instance`, `job` and `info` are always present in the resulting metric.
+> It is highly recommended to write alert rules in such manner that `instance`, `job` and `info` are always present in the resulting alert.

 Example of alert rule in Prometheus: